wonyeol/mixed-prec-train/README.md

 ##  Packages

-We used the following conda packages in our experiments.
+The following conda packages were used in our experiments.

 ```
     # packages in environment at /[user]/.conda/envs/test2: